 Course support

-Our staff collaborates with instructors to support student learning through the use of our collection of rare books, manuscripts, and artifacts.
+Our staff collaborates with instructors to support students' experiential learning through the use of our collection of rare books, manuscripts, and artifacts.

 About course support